 From early beginnings Ciyo was taught to play the guitar at the age of nine by his late father Lorenzo Alexander Brown after which he studied Classical guitar for a short period.
 Throughout his illustrious career, Ciyo has participated in several different aspects of music to include theatre musicals, educational seminars and workshops, studio recordings and live performances alongside a parade of internationally acclaimed artists.

 An in-demand musicians’ musician, Ciyo’s ongoing collaborative works cover a range of genres.
 His talent has enhanced iconic popular music alongside artists such as Roachford, Raghav, Shara Nelson, through progressive Jazz with Soweto Kinch, to the ‘new psychedelia’ Brit-pop/folk influenced music of Bishi.
-Ciyo’s Jazz guitar contributions are also present in the genres of reggae and lover’s rock and can be found in his live and recorded work with many artists including John Holt, Carroll Thompson, Janet Kay, JC Lodge, Errol Dunkley, The Original Aces, Ken Boothe, Sugar Minott, Frankie Paul, Victor Romero-Evans, Ginger Williams, Christine McNab, Paul Dawkins, tradition, Bob Andy, Legendary Jamaican guitarist Earl ‘Chinna Smith’, Barry Biggs, Laurel Aitkin, Dennis Bovell, Cornell Campbell, Kiddus-I, Prince Jazzbo, Lorna ‘Sutara’ Gayle, Pam Hall, Jimmy Lindsay, Earl 16, Lukie D, Bushman, Susan Cadogan, Lorna Bennett, Kofi, Caron Wheeler, Pauline Catlin-Reid, Aleighcia Scott, Winston Reedy, Christopher Ellis and internationally acclaimed vocalist Luciano.
+Ciyo’s Jazz guitar contributions are also present in the genres of reggae and lover’s rock and can be found in his live and recorded work with many artists including John Holt, Carroll Thompson, Janet Kay, JC Lodge, Errol Dunkley, Brinsley Forde, The Original Aces, Ken Boothe, Sugar Minott, Frankie Paul, Victor Romero-Evans, The Blackstones, Ginger Williams, Christine McNab, Paul Dawkins, Tradition, Bob Andy, Legendary Jamaican guitarist Earl ‘Chinna Smith’, Barry Biggs, Laurel Aitkin, Dennis Bovell, Cornell Campbell, Kiddus-I, Prince Jazzbo, Ray Simpson, Lorna ‘Sutara’ Gayle, Pam Hall, Jimmy Lindsay, Earl 16, Lukie D, Bushman, Susan Cadogan, Lorna Bennett, Kofi, Caron Wheeler, Pauline Catlin-Reid (Shezzie), Aleighcia Scott, The Cimarons, Luciano, Christopher Ellis and internationally acclaimed vocalist Winston Reedy.

-Ciyo has toured with Courtney Pine, Byron Wallen, Ronnie Laws, Jean Toussaint, Maxi Priest, Beres Hammond, Horace Andy, Cleveland Watkiss, Steel Pulse, Linda Lewis, Tony Momrelle, Tara Minton, Jo Harrop, Alex Webb’s Café Society Swing All Stars and a host of others to include Royalty in Lady Gabriella Windsor.
+Ciyo has also worked with Courtney Pine, Byron Wallen, Ronnie Laws, Jean Toussaint, Maxi Priest, Beres Hammond, Horace Andy, Cleveland Watkiss, Steel Pulse, Linda Lewis, Tony Momrelle, Tara Minton, Jo Harrop, Alex Webb’s Café Society Swing All Stars and a host of others to include Royalty in Lady Gabriella Windsor.
 He counts quality time spent with George Benson, Phil Upchurch, Martin Taylor and Joe Pass as being amongst his most inspiring experiences.
-Ciyo is also a recording artist with his seventh album due for release in the Summer of 2022 and is the first Jamaican to occupy the position of Principal Guitarist in the West End hit show, ‘To Kill A Mockingbird’ at the Gielgud Theatre for over a year.
+Ciyo is also a recording artist with his seventh album ‘Can We Pretend’ released in the Summer of 2022 and is the first Jamaican to occupy the position of Principal Guitarist in the West End hit show, ‘To Kill A Mockingbird’ at the Gielgud Theatre for over a year.
 A range of brand new projects are in the offing with release dates to be announced!!!